We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Building Science: Climate Zone Map

 There is actual science behind building homes.
-While the same construction principles overlap throughout each region, the IECC climate zone map ensures your builder constructs the most energy-efficient home that’s made to last in your specific county.
+While the same construction principles overlap throughout each region, the IECC climate zone map ensures your builder constructs the most energy-efficient home for your specific county.